moviemasher/moviemasher.rb/README.md

 The project includes a rake task that can be routinely called to watch a folder for job description files, as well as an example crontab entry that calls it.
 Recall that ruby scripts run from cron lack your user's environmental variables, so you'll probably need to edit the paths to binary directories in the entry to match your system.

-### Amazon Web Services Integration
+### AWS Integration
-There are optional configuration settings that support two specific AWS offerings: S3 for media storage and SQS for job queueing.
+There are optional configuration settings that support two specific Amazon Web Services offerings: S3 for media storage and SQS for job queueing.
 If set to use an SQS queue then it will be polled as part of the folder watching process for job files.
 The ruby aws-sdk is utilized to interface with SQS, so access key details can be provided in the configuration or environmental variables or in a role if deployed on an EC2 instance.

 Similarly, aws-sdk is utilized for S3 interactions so if access key details are present then buckets can be used either as sources for media inputs or destinations for media outputs within job descriptions.
 These are authenticated requests, so the buckets do not have to be public.

 Additionally, the Movie Masher AMI is available in Marketplace and includes moviemasher.rb and all supporting applications.
 When launched it looks for  user data supplied in JSON format and merges it into the default configuration, so it's possible to supply SQS options on startup.
 The cron job described above is installed, so a configured SQS queue will immediately start being polled for jobs.
 Otherwise the instance will start up apache to serve the angular-moviemasher project, preconfigured to utilize the local moviemasher.rb process (the instance id acts as a shared password).

-### Basic Ruby Usage
+### Basic Usage

 	require_relative 'lib/moviemasher.rb'
 	job = { :inputs => [], :base_source => {}, :outputs => [], :destination => {} }
 	job[:base_source][:path] = job[:destination][:path] = '~/'
 	job[:inputs] << { :type => 'video', :source => 'input.mov', :fill => 'crop' }
 	job[:inputs] << { :type => 'image', :source => 'input.jpg', :length => 2 }
-	job[:inputs] << { :type => 'audio', :source => 'input.mp3', :trim => 10 }
+	job[:inputs] << { :type => 'audio', :source => 'input.mp3', :offset => 10 }
 	job[:outputs] << { :type => 'video', :name => 'output.mp4' }
 	MovieMasher.process job